scipy-conference/scipy_proceedings/papers/oliver_beckstein/oliver_beckstein.rst

 MDAnalysis has been used extensively to study extremely large simulation systems for long simulation times.
 Marrink and co-workers :cite:`Ingolfsson2014` used MDAnalysis to analyze a realistic model of the plasma membrane with 63 different lipid species and over half a million particles for 40 µs.
 They discovered that transient domains with liquid-ordered character formed and disappeared on the microsecond time scale, with different lipid species clustering in a lipid-specific manner.
-A coarse-grained model of the influenza A virion outer lipid envelope (5 M particles) was simulated for 5 microseconds and the resulting trajectory was analyzed using MDAnalysis :cite:`pmid25703376`.
-For example, the open source `lipid diffusion analysis code`_ (for spherical structures and planar bilayers) used to assess the diffusion constants of the influenza A proteins and lipids-- is built on MDAnalysis.
+A coarse-grained model of the influenza A virion outer lipid envelope (5 M particles) was simulated for 5 microseconds and the resulting trajectory was analyzed using MDAnalysis :cite:`pmid25703376` and the open source MDAnalysis-based `lipid diffusion analysis code`_,  which calculates the diffusion constants of lipids for spherical structures and planar bilayers :cite:`Reddy:2014aa`.
 The construction of the CG dengue virion envelope (1 M particles) was largely dependent on MDAnalysis :cite:`pmid26833387`.
-The symmetry operators in the deposited dengue protein shell PDB file were applied to a simulated asymmetric unit in a bilayer, effectively tiling both proteins and lipids into the appropriate positions on the virion surface :cite:`pmid26833387`.
+The symmetry operators in the deposited dengue protein shell PDB file were applied to a simulated asymmetric unit in a bilayer, effectively tiling both proteins and lipids into the appropriate positions on the virion surface.

 .. figure:: figs/flu_simulations.pdf